WELCOME TO THEOLOGICAL PERSPECTIVES

 Skeptics point out that we humans have facilitated many unjust wars of aggression and conquest.
 Historically, most of human initiated wars have been wars of aggression and conquest where the land and peoples of one nation are forcefully taken over by another nation.

-Skeptics see the Biblical God doing the same thing.
-For example, this God is seen as facilitating the removal of nations from the so-called Promised Land in order to give it to the Israelites.
-Skeptics see this as nothing more than a war of aggression and conquest like so many other wars throughout history.
+Skeptics see the same thing happening in ancient Israel.
+Here the Biblical God is seen as facilitating the removal of nations from the so-called Promised Land in order to give it to the Israelites.
+Skeptics see this as nothing more than a mercenary war of aggression and conquest like so many other wars throughout history.
 Skeptics see the God instigated takeover of foreign territory by Israel an unjust, arbitrary and malicious act of displacement of indigenous peoples.

 Skeptics point out that historically, the gods of the various cultures around the world are seen as involved with and facilitators of wars of aggression and conquest, defensive wars, and many other destructive events.
 Since these pagan gods do not really exist, it is believed that it is humans and humans alone facilitating such wars and events.
 Skeptics believe it is no different with the Biblical God.
 The Biblical God is seen as behaving in the same war-like manner as the pagan gods and facilitating destruction and mayhem of all kinds, either directly or thought humans.
 It is concluded that this God no more exists than do the pagan gods.